chillu/github-dashing/README.md

  - Views the data through [Dashing](http://shopify.github.com/dashing), a Ruby web application built on the [Sinatra](http://www.sinatrarb.com) framework.
  - Widgets support aggregate statistics of multiple repos or even all repos within an organization.
+ - A leaderboard aggregates a score for the last 30 days on each contributor
  - Optionally sses data gathered by [githubarchive.org](http://githubarchive.org)
  - Easy hosting through [Heroku](http://heroku.com)